ziutek/mymysql/README.md

 The code of this package is carefuly written and has internal error handling using *panic()* exceptions, thus the probability of bugs in Go code or an unhandled internal errors should be very small.

-Unfortunately I'm not a MySQL protocol expert, so bugs in the protocol handling are possible.
+This package works with the MySQL protocol version 4.1 or greater.
+It definitely works well with MySQL 5.0 and 5.1 (I use these versions of MySQL for my production application).

 The package includes an extensive set of automated tests that ensure that any code changes during development will not break the package itself.

-## Differences betwen version 0.2 and 0.3.4
+## Differences betwen version 0.2 and 0.3.6

 1. There is one change in v0.3, which doesn't preserve backwards compatibility with v0.2: the name of *Execute* method was changed to *Run*.
 A new *Exec*